County of Santa Barbara

 BEHAVIORAL WELLNESS DEPARTMENT

-Services Authority (CalMHSA) for Psychiatric Inpatient Concurrent Review (PICR) Administrative
+Health Services Authority (CalMHSA) for Psychiatric Inpatient Concurrent Review (PICR)

-review under the California Environmental Quality Act (CEQA) pursuant to the CEQA Guidelines
+environmental review under the California Environmental Quality Act (CEQA) pursuant to

 BOARD OF SUPERVISORS